erdc/air-water-vv/2d/numericalTanks/nonlinearWaves/README.rst

 properties and profile, which is adopted for the generation of nonlinear waves within Proteus.

-In terms of classification, linear waves are in the right top area of the following diagram (Lé Méhauté 1976).    where, the vertical axis corresponds to the no dimensional wave height and the horizontal to the no dimensional water depth.
-The term gT\ :sup:`2`\ is proportional to the wavelength in deep water and the dot named A corresponds to the tested case which is described below.
+In terms of classification, linear waves are in the right top area of the following diagram (Lé Méhauté 1976), where the vertical axis corresponds to the non dimensional wave height and the horizontal to the non dimensional water depth, with gT\:sup:`2`\ being proportional to the wavelength.

 .. figure:: ./Mehaute_nonlinear_waves_01.png
    :width: 100%
    :align: center

-  The
 The numerical wave flume represents the geometry used in Higuera et al 2013 for their numerical tests.
+The file nonlinearTest is a batch script that runs all these tests using context options.

-The file nonlinearTest This case tests demonstrates the ability of PROTEUS to simulate the generation and propagation of non-linear waves as well as their absorption.
+This case tests demonstrates the ability of PROTEUS to simulate the generation, propagation and absorption of regular non-linear waves.

 The python test file named ``test_nonlinearWaves.py`` is made up of three tests:

-* The first one is to know if the case can run.
+* The first test checks that the run is completed successfully.
 * The second test is to validate the results comparing them to the theory.
 For this case we will compare the numerical and theoretical wave height in the middle of the tank.
-* The third one is to test the reflection.
+* The third test evaluates wave reflection and compares to a threshold.
+The calculation of reflection is performed by applying Isaacson's 3rd method (Isaacson 1991) to the primary harmonic of the signal.

 One can run this test file typing ``py.test --boxed test_nonlinearWaves.py``.

 References
 ----------

-- Fenton JD (1988) The numerical solution of steady water wave problems, Comp and Geosc, 14(3), 357-368.
+- Fenton JD (1988) The numerical solution of steady water wave problems, Comp and Geosc, 14(3), 357-368

+- Lé Méhauté, B., (1976).
+“Introduction to Hydrodynamics and water waves”, Springer-Verlag, New York.

+- Isaacson (1991), Measurement of regular wave reflection, Journal of Waterway Port Coastal and Ocean Engineering 117(6), 553-569